0aoq/mdtxtedit/README.md

-# mdtxtedit
+# Markdown Text Editor

-marked markdown text editor
+Hello!
+This is a simple markdown text editor/previewer that uses [marked](https://www.example.come).